 -- Pm: Peeves (Pm)

-Hogwarts caretaker circa 1876 who made a spectacularly unsuccessful attempt to trap Peeves and rid the castle of him.
+Rancorous Carpe was a Hogwarts caretaker (circa 1876) who made a spectacularly unsuccessful attempt to trap Peeves and rid the castle of him.
 He put out various weapons to lure the Poltergeist, and hoped to drop a “vast enchanted bell jar” on top of him and keep him there with Containment Charms.
 After a three-day standoff during which time the castle had to be evacuated, Carpe “took early retirement for health reasons.”

 Peeves won this battle, because in order to get him to stop shooting a "blunderbuss and miniature cannon" at the teachers and students, Headmistress Eupraxia Mole had to promise him several things: